Oklahoma medical providers given broad exemptions under state's new health exchange rules

 Some Oklahoma physicians have protested the cost of the exchange.
 According to the Health Care Authority, providers will have to pay an average of about $5,000 to connect to the network in addition to monthly fees.
 State lawmakers appropriated $30 million this year for the agency to offer grants to providers who can't afford the start-up costs.

 Some mental and behavioral health providers also expressed opposition to participating in the exchange, saying the system could force them to divulge personal patient information.
-Now, those providers will be able to easily opt out.
+Now those providers will be able to opt out easily.

 As of late June, roughly 80% of health care providers had signed up to participate in the exchange and about 1,379 had requested exemptions.